Jesse-Njoroge/XAU-V1/README.md

 ## Core Hypothesis

-**Gold's daily return can be predicted one day ahead using a linear combination of**
+**Gold's daily return can be predicted one day ahead using a linear combination of:**

 | Predictor | Source | Why it matters |
 |---|---|---|